-By October 1873, Red Beard had rebuilt his saloon and reopened.
+By October 1873, Red Beard had rebuilt his saloon and reopened it.
 But Red Beard continued to begrudge his neighbor.
 On October 27, when Beard was drinking heavily, he accused one saloon girl, Jo DeMerritt, of stealing from him.
-In response, DeMerritt threw a bottle at Red and fled next door to Lowe’s saloon.
+In response, DeMerritt threw a bottle at Red and fled to Lowe’s saloon next door.
 Beard immediately followed, and in the smoke-filled saloon, Red mistook another prostitute, Annie Franklin, for DeMerritt and shot Annie in the stomach.

 Rowdy Joe then went behind the bar, grabbed his shotgun, and exchanged fire with Beard.
 One of Beard’s shots grazed Joe’s neck in the melee, and a stray bullet hit one of Lowe’s customers, William Anderson, in the eye, blinding him for life.
 Beard then fled.